Anon-Planet/thgtoa/guide.md

 Notable Examples:

 -   Apple iCloud: <https://support.apple.com/en-us/HT202303> <sup>[[Archive.org]][153]</sup> : "Messages in iCloud also uses end-to-end encryption.
 If you have iCloud Backup turned on**, your backup includes a copy of the key protecting your Messages**.
 This ensures you can recover your Messages if you lose access to iCloud Keychain and your trusted devices. ".
 -   Google Drive and WhatsApp: <https://faq.whatsapp.com/android/chats/about-google-drive-backups/> <sup>[[Archive.org]][154]</sup>: "**Media and messages you back up aren't protected by WhatsApp end-to-end encryption while in Google Drive**. ".
 Do however note that Facebook/Whatsapp have announced the rollout of encrypted backups on October 14^th^ 2021 (<https://about.fb.com/news/2021/10/end-to-end-encrypted-backups-on-whatsapp/> <sup>[[Archive.org]][155]</sup>) which should solve this issue.
 -   Dropbox: <https://www.dropbox.com/privacy#terms> <sup>[[Archive.org]][156]</sup> "To provide these and other features, **Dropbox accesses, stores, and scans Your Stuff**.
 You give us permission to do those things, and this permission extends to our affiliates and trusted third parties we work with".
 -   Microsoft OneDrive: <https://privacy.microsoft.com/en-us/privacystatement> <sup>[[Archive.org]][157]</sup>: Productivity and communications products, "When you use OneDrive, we collect data about your usage of the service, as well as the content you store, to provide, improve, and protect the services. **Examples include indexing the contents of your OneDrive documents so that you can search for them later and using location information to enable you to search for photos based on where the photo was taken**".

 You should not trust cloud providers with your (not previously and locally encrypted) sensitive data and you should be wary of their privacy claims.
 In most cases, they can access your data and provide it to a third party if they want to[^250].

 The only way to mitigate this is to encrypt your data on your side and then only upload it to such services **or just not use them at all.**

-## Your Browser and Device Fingerprints:
+## Your Browser and Device Fingerprints

 Your Browser and Device Fingerprints[^382] are set of properties/capabilities of your System/Browser.
 These are used on most websites for invisible user tracking but also to adapt the website user experience depending on their browser.
 For instance, websites will be able to provide a "mobile experience" if you are using a mobile browser or propose a specific language/geographic version depending on your fingerprint.
 Most of those techniques work with recent Browsers like Chromium-based[^251] browsers (such as Chrome/Edge) or Firefox[^252] unless taking specific measures.

 You can find a lot of detailed information and publications about this on these resources:

 -   <https://amiunique.org/links> <sup>[[Archive.org]][158]</sup>
 -   <https://brave.com/brave-fingerprinting-and-privacy-budgets/> <sup>[[Archive.org]][159]</sup>

 Most of the time, those fingerprints will, unfortunately, be unique or nearly unique to your Browser/System.
 This means that even If you log out from a website and then log back in using a different username, your fingerprint might remain the same if you did not take precautionary measures.